With its velvety texture and bold espresso, the latte is a café favorite. But what about the breve – another Cremay Espresso Drink topped with foam?

 Breve is typically a smaller drink prepared with a 2-ounce Espresso shot, 2-ounce half and half, and a little milk foam on top.

 Breve coffee can be enjoyed hot or cold, often topped with foam or a sprinkle of cocoa powder for a luxurious appearance.

 Latte is a popular coffee drink made with espresso and steamed milk.
 The word “latte” is derived from the Italian caffè latte, which means “milk coffee.”

 The drink is typically served in a larger cup than Breve and is often topped with a small amount of frothed milk.

-Also, there are many variations of Latte that can be made by adding Vanilla Syrup, Caramel sauce, Cocoa Powder, Chocolate Drizzle, Whipped Cream, etc.
+There are many variations of Latte that can be made by adding Vanilla Syrup, Caramel sauce, Cocoa Powder, Chocolate Drizzle, Whipped Cream, etc.

 Difference between Breve and Latte

 Breve and Latte differ primarily in the type and amount of milk used.

 Breve is made with half-and-half, which is a combination of whole milk and cream, while Latte is made with whole or 2% milk.
 So, Breve has a higher fat content and is creamier and richer than Latte.

 Breves are typically made with 1 part espresso and 1 or 2 parts half and half milk, whereas latte’s milk content is around 1:3-4.